Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 Understand Salt Preparation as a Decision Tree

 When a question asks how to prepare a salt, ask yourself: is the salt soluble or insoluble?
 If soluble, what are the starting materials?
-Walking through this logic — rather than memorising steps — means you can handle any variation the examiner throws at you.
+Walking through this logic — rather than memorising steps — means you can handle any variation the examiner uses.
 For more strategies on approaching O Level Chemistry questions, read our guide on top tips to score well in O Level Chemistry.
+If you find yourself confused about why Pure Chemistry feels harder than expected, our post on why Pure Chemistry suddenly feels harder in Sec 4 breaks down exactly what changes and what you can do about it.
+Our guides on organic chemistry and the mole concept tie in closely with acids, bases and salts at the higher levels of Paper 2.

 Frequently Asked Questions